lucasbiancogs/tasks-backend/README.md

 # Tasks-Backend

-Este é o repositório do backend da aplicação tasks.
+This is the backend of the application Tasks.

-Ambos do curso de react-native da cod3r.
+Both from the react-native course from cod3r.